 Materials and finishes

-Natural materials are often preferred by those with autism and may be more recognisable for those with dementia too.
-Evidence suggests that using a palette of natural materials such as timber, cork, rubber and porcelain can satisfy the needs of those with autism and other shoppers who prefer more tactile, rougher surfaces.
+Natural materials are often preferred by autistic people and may be more recognisable for people with dementia too.
+Evidence suggests that using a palette of natural materials such as timber, cork, rubber and porcelain can satisfy the needs of people with autism and other shoppers who prefer more tactile, rougher surfaces.

 Floors should have a consistent tone throughout so that for someone with a visual impairment it is clear that it’s one level surface.
 A bold change in colour can be perceived as a step or a change in level and this can result in unnecessary falls.